DynamoProtocol/Documentation/interface/navigation.md

-## interface/navigation.md

----

-description: Master the navigation system to efficiently access all Dynamo AI features
----

 # 🧭 Main Navigation

 Dynamo AI uses a clean, tab-based navigation system that organizes all features into logical groups.
 Master the navigation to work efficiently across the platform.